Skengrobot/beaglebone-examples/README.md

 beaglebone-examples
 ===================

+Example programs for the BeagleBone and BeagleBone Black.
+I've written most of this code for other projects but I'll release things as write them because there aren't many resources out there.
-A series of example programs for the BeagleBone.
-I've tried to comment things quite thoroughly and I hope this helps.
+I've tried to comment things and make the code easy to read.